Pierre Assouline

 Several of these books have been translated into English and the Henri Cartier-Bresson biography has been translated into Chinese.

 As a journalist, Assouline has worked for the leading French publications Lire and Le Nouvel Observateur.
 He also publishes a blog, "La république des livres".

-Wikipedia

-Assouline was the editor of La Révolution Wikipédia, a collection of essays by postgraduate journalism students under his supervision.
+Assouline was the editor of La Révolution Wikipédia, a collection of essays about Wikipedia by postgraduate journalism students under his supervision.
 Assouline contributed the preface.

-On 7 January 2007, Assouline published a blog post criticizing the Wikipedia entry on the Dreyfus Affair.
+In January 2007 Assouline published a blog post criticizing Wikipedia's article on the Dreyfus Affair.